Centillien/spam_check/README.md

 Spam Check
 ===========
- * Checks your already registered users agains StopSpamForum
+ * Checks your already registered users against StopSpamForum database.
+ * Allow admin to whitelist users that are not considered to be a spammer.
- * After activation, go to Admin section, Users and click on Check Spammers
+ * After activation, go to Admin section, Users and click on Check Spammers.

-Todo
- * Add other spam checks, like email existance, other database or blacklists